Surb22/2021_Spring_finals-1/README.md

 All the data files used in the program can be found on the below link: https://drive.google.com/drive/folders/1MGVg2kT_17szLGbT42BRYRGL7iDqlSX0?usp=sharing

-The dataset for LCA approval is available at the below link: https://www.dol.gov/agencies/eta/foreign-labor/performance
+The dataset for LCA approvals is available at the this link: https://www.dol.gov/agencies/eta/foreign-labor/performance

-The datset for companies in different sectors is available at the below link: https://www.kaggle.com/dhimananubhav/nasdaq-company-list
+The datset for companies in different sectors is available at this link: https://www.kaggle.com/dhimananubhav/nasdaq-company-list

 The dataset for Nonimmigrant Visa Issuances by Visa Class and by Nationality: